Lauren Bacall: 1990–1999: Film resurgence and West End debut

-Later years
+2000–2009: Dramatic films and final roles

+Her film career saw something of a renaissance taking dramatic roles in independent films.
+She attracted positive notices for her performances in high-profile psychological dramas such as Lars von Trier's Dogville (2003) and Jonathan Glazer's Birth (2004), both with Nicole Kidman.
+She voiced Witch of the Waste in Hayao Miyazaki's acclaimed animated film Howl's Moving Castle (2004).
+She was a leading actress in Paul Schrader's The Walker (2007).
+In March 2006, she introduced a film montage dedicated to film noir at the 78th Academy Awards.
+She made a cameo appearance as herself on The Sopranos in the April 2006 episode "Luxury Lounge", during which her character was mugged by Christopher Moltisanti (Michael Imperioli).

-In September 2006, Bryn Mawr College awarded Bacall their Katharine Hepburn Medal, which recognizes "women whose lives, work, and contributions embody the intelligence, drive, and independence" of Hepburn.
+In September 2006, Bryn Mawr College awarded Bacall its Katharine Hepburn Medal, which recognizes "women whose lives, work and contributions embody the intelligence, drive and independence" of Hepburn.
 She delivered an address at the memorial service of Arthur M. Schlesinger Jr. at the Reform Club in London in June 2007.
 She finished her role in The Forger in 2009.
 The Academy of Motion Picture Arts and Sciences bestowed an honorary Academy Award upon Bacall at the inaugural Governors Awards on November 14, 2009.
 In July 2013, Bacall expressed interest in the film Trouble Is My Business.
 In November, she joined the English-dubbed voice cast for StudioCanal's animated film Ernest & Celestine.
-Her final role was in 2014 as a guest voice appearance in the Family Guy episode "Mom's the Word."
+Her final role was in 2014 as a guest voice appearance in the Family Guy episode "Mom's the Word".